 Shares of common stock of SIGA Technologies, Inc. are being offered by this prospectus.
 The shares will be sold from time to time by the selling stockholders named in this prospectus.
 The prices at which such selling stockholders may sell the shares will be determined by the prevailing market price for the shares or in negotiated transactions.
-We will not receive any proceeds from the sale of shares of common stock by the selling stockholders but we may receive proceeds from the exercise of warrants held by the selling stockholders.
+We will not receive any proceeds from the sale of shares of common stock by the selling stockholders.
 Our shares are traded on the Nasdaq SmallCap Market under the symbol "SIGA."
 Our principal executive offices are located at 420 Lexington Avenue, Suite 601, New York, New York 10170.
 Our telephone number is (212) 672-9100.